krootee/Ghost/docs/GhostDesignNotes.md

 Heading is degrees in [0-360].

-Speed is in meters pr second.
+Speed is in centimeters pr second.
 It is the actual speed, not the desired speed.
 ___

 ## Sensor Fusion